AnonShield/tool/README.md

-# Data Anonymization Tool with Controlled Re-identification
+# AnonLFI 2.0: Extensible Architecture for PII Pseudonymization in CSIRTs with OCR and Technical Recognizers

-A practical and intelligent tool for anonymizing security incident tickets, designed for local use by CSIRTs, ensuring that sensitive data can be safely used to train AI (LLM) models.
+AnonLFI 2.0 is a modular pseudonymization framework for CSIRTs that resolves the conflict between data confidentiality (GDPR/LGPD) and analytical utility.
+It uses HMAC-SHA256 to generate strong, reversible pseudonyms, natively preserves XML and JSON structures, and integrates an OCR pipeline and specialized technical recognizers to handle PII in complex security artifacts.
+This allows sensitive incident data to be used safely for threat analysis, detection engineering, and training AI (LLM) models.

 ## System Architecture